A Hidden Benefit of Group Fitness Classes

 Think about it – you’ve just sweated, grunted, and struggled with a group of like-minded individuals – everyone has made the conscious decision to actively take this step to improve their health, their bodies, their self-esteem, and their self-confidence.
 They have set aside one hour of “me time”.
 This creates an unspoken bond.

 Now factor in social media and you quickly understand this goes well beyond face-to-face classes.
 For instance, in addition to my business facebook page Catalyst 4 Fitness which is public, allowing anyone to post, like, and follow it, I also administer a facebook group called Sore As Hell and Back For More.
 This private group is only for current clients of Catalyst 4 Fitness.
 It, too, is a safe environment for users to post questions, vent frustrations, ask for feedback, and the like.
-It isn’t unusual for some of the participants who have been actively communicating with each other to have never met because they work with me through Online Nutrition Coaching, Workouts To Go, or take Personal Training sessions, or they simply attend different classes.
+It isn’t unusual for some of the participants who have been actively communicating with each other to have never met because they work with me through Online Nutrition Coaching, Online Fitness, Virtual Workouts, take Personal Training sessions, or they simply attend different classes.
 Yet they have become friends and sometimes confidantes.